Intellectual Property

 We know plenty of good patent lawyers, but we don’t handle that, and they generally don’t handle copyright and trademark!

-• Schedule a Fit Call.
+Schedule a consultation!
 And do not yell at them…yet.

-• It depends, especially for works that are undergoing revision.
-During a Fit Call, we will ask if you expect someone to infringe your work, how large your audience will be, and if you’ve recently encountered an instance of infringement and intend to pursue action.
+It depends, especially for works that are undergoing revision.
+During your initial consultation, we will ask if you expect someone to infringe your work, how large your audience will be, and if you’ve recently encountered an instance of infringement and intend to pursue action.
 If you’re in the middle of writing a screenplay, it’s probably not the right time to register a draft.
 If you’re showing a completed film at a festival, it might be a very good idea to register in advance!
 If you’ve just caught a major infringement, it’s critical that you register if you intend to pursue action.

 FAQs